HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 |20230531|2023-05-31|
 |202305312205-0500|2023-05-31T22:05-05:00|

 Note that in C-CDA timezone offset is a SHOULD, while in FHIR, time zone offset is required when more specific than the day.
-There may be instances where a CDA date-time value omits a time zone offset and other data from the document may be necessary to populate FHIR date-time requirements.
+There may be instances where a CDA date-time value omits a time zone offset and other data from the document may be necessary to populate FHIR dateTime requirements.

 #### CDA Coding ↔ FHIR CodeableConcept